-A SET OF BASIC TOOLS IS IMPORTANT: wrenches, screwdrivers, allen wrenches and a socket set (most karts have metric hardware.)
+A SET OF BASIC TOOLS IS IMPORTANT: Wrenches, screwdrivers, allen wrenches and a socket set (most karts have metric hardware.)
 Start there, in time you’ll figure out exactly what you need.

-TRANSPORTATION: to get your kart to the track or shop.
+TRANSPORTATION: You’ll need to get your kart to the track or shop.
 Some racers use a pick-up truck or van, others have a small open trailer, others a tricked-out enclosed trailer that’s like a rolling shop.